 Or perhaps this “seasonal” activity might be related to a natural phenomenon – one that is capable of transferring anyone unfortunate enough to be in the vicinity at the time, to somewhere unknown?
 For now, until serious scientific study meets unconventional thinking, the theories will continue.

-Check out the documentary below by Matt Garland, which looks at all aspects of The Bennington Triangle.
+Check out the documentary below which looks at all aspects of The Bennington Triangle.

 The stories, accounts, and discussion in this article are not always based on proven facts and may go against currently accepted science and common beliefs.
 The details included in the article are based on the reports and accounts available to us as provided by witnesses and documentation.